ianepperson/browserbase-python/README.md

     print(session.page.title)
 ```

-If you don't need access to the Browserbase session object, you can ask for just the Playwright page.
+If you don't need access to the Browserbase session object nor need to provide any extra session options,
-Doing so saves an extra API call behind the scenes, and so is a bit faster.
+you can ask for just a Playwright page.
+Doing so saves an extra API call behind the scenes,
+and so is a bit faster.

 ```python
 with bbase.page() as page: